neuton/resume/resume.md

 2013 -- 2015
 :   **MSc, Theoretical Physics**; *Taras Shevchenko National University of Kyiv, Ukraine*

-    Thesis: *"Causality constraints on the forward Compton scattering of the proton"*
+    Thesis: *"Causality constraints on the forward Compton scattering off the proton"*

     For the thesis, performed numerical calculations
     for the forward Compton scattering off the proton